Download the 2025 no-show report: What patients actually want — and how to respond.

 Email message templates are an excellent time management tool and a helpful addition to any customer service toolbox.
 For non-emergent messages, where you may not have the time, information, or bandwidth to answer an inquiry, a template allows you to acknowledge the message and let the sender know you’re working on it and will get back to them.

 When using templates, remember that they should only be used for non-emergent situations and informational purposes.
-Templates are a good tool for responding to prescription refill requests, change-of-appointment requests, and check-up reminders, but they should never be used to deliver test results or any other sensitive information.
+They serve as a strong tool for responding to:

 Sample template for non-emergent incoming messages